a-nap/Digital-Research-Toolkit/R_tutorial/readme.md

 The tutorial includes the following modules:

-- Working with the R Working Directory
-- Installing and Managing Packages
+1. Navigating working directories and file structure
+2. Installing, loading, and unloading R packages
-- Previewing and Exploring Datasets
+3. Previewing and exploring data
+4. Data preprocessing:
-- Selecting and Renaming Columns
+   - Selecting and renaming columns
-- Filtering and Mutating Data
+   - Filtering values (with an introduction to set theory)
-- Handling Missing Values
+   - Handling missing values
+   - Creating new variables
+   - Sorting rows
+   - Identifying unique values
+5. Grouping data and summarizing results
+6. Using conditional logic with if-else statements
+7. Assigning values and data input
+8. Creating dataframes, binding rows and columns
+9. Combining data with joins and merges

 Each section includes multiple hands-on exercises designed to reinforce the concepts covered.